Terms Of Business

 Cancellation of optional cover /services

-Normally, Legal Expenses Insurance, Key Cover, Breakdown Cover, Excess Protect, Total Loss are purchased as separate contracts that run concurrently with your motor policy.
+Normally, Legal Cover, Tools in Transit and Breakdown Cover are purchased as separate contracts that run concurrently with your motor policy.

 A full refund of premium will be allowed on all optional cover/services purchased if cancelled within the 14 day cooling off period.
 If cancelled after the cooling off period no return premium will be allowed against any optional cover/service, with the exception of Breakdown Cover, where a pro rata return of premium will be allowed unless the service has been used.